LuthfiMirza/Paskibra-E-learning/UI_IMPROVEMENTS_README.md

-# PASKIBRA WiraPurusa E-Learning - UI/UX Improvements
+# PASKIBRA Wira Purusa E-Learning - UI/UX Improvements

 ## 🎯 Overview

-This document outlines the comprehensive UI/UX improvements made to the PASKIBRA WiraPurusa E-Learning platform.
+This document outlines the comprehensive UI/UX improvements made to the PASKIBRA Wira Purusa E-Learning platform.
 The improvements focus on creating a modern, patriotic, and user-friendly interface that reflects the values and professionalism of PASKIBRA.

 ## 🚀 What's Been Improved